dbgrande/Grande/README.md

 Provides extra scales for Quant quantizer.

+- **New:** Root note can now also be disabled.
 - Use a polyphonic switch and plug into Scale input of Quant.
 - Sends 12 control signals using polyphonic cable.
-Root note (channel 1) is always on.

 ![Additional Scales](images/additional_scales.png "Additional Scales")